 Keep your school informed

 A key factor in achieving success in your education is ensuring that your school, college or university is fully informed about your condition.
-Once they know about this, it should be much easier to identify the steps that can be taken to help you realise your full potential and to enable you to go on to a satisfying and successful career.
+Once they know about this, it should be much easier to identify the steps that can be taken to help you.

 To read more, download our guides to childhood narcolepsy, narcolepsy information for young people, and our guide for teachers.
 Our resource article relating to the management of medication in schools may also be useful.